 Septoplasty can also be performed in conjunction with cosmetic rhinoplasty to enhance the appearance of the nose.
-Dr. Michael J. Yoo conveniently serves his Southern California patients with an office located in Irvine, CA. Contact him today to request a consultation.
+Dr. Michael J. Yoo conveniently serves his Southern California patients with an offices located in Irvine and Beverly Hills, CA. Contact him today to request a consultation.

 About Deviated Septum Rhinoplasty

 Septal deviation can be present since birth or can form as a result of trauma to the nose, whether due to an accident or during primary rhinoplasty surgery.
 The septum is a combination of bone and cartilage that separates the nasal airways.
 When the septum breaks or bends, it can obstruct the passage of air through the left or right nostril, or both, causing breathing problems.
 This can also lead to chronic nosebleeds and discomfort.
 Patients who have a deviated septum should meet with a board certified plastic surgeon who specializes in facial plastic surgery, especially rhinoplasty and septoplasty.
 Contact Dr. Yoo’s office today to request a consultation.

 Septoplasty is typically performed as an outpatient procedure under local or general anesthesia, depending on the extent of the patient’s condition.
 It usually takes 1-2 hours to perform.

 In most cases, septoplasty will require making an incision in a discreet location at the base of the nose to access the septum.
 He will have to fold back the mucous membrane, which covers and protects the septum.
 Then, he will reset the septum.
 Cartilage or bone obstructing the airway will either be reset or removed.
 Finally, he will redrape the mucous membrane and close the incision with sutures.
 The nose will be packed with cotton to keep it in place while it heals.